rmwkwok/colabfilter/README.md

 ### Some training curves

-The 1MB MovieLens "ml-latest-small" dataset is used for this demo.
+The small MovieLens dataset "ml-latest-small" with ~100,000 ratings is used for this demo.

 ![](./demo/img/training_curves.png)